opencontrol/example-pipelines/output/CM-2.md

+AWS Service Catalog allows 18F to centrally manage commonly deployed IT services, and helps achieve consistent governance and meet compliance requirements, while enabling users to quickly deploy only the approved IT services they need.

 - Linux instances are based on the standard AWS AMI images with configuration to GSA requirements based on secure configurations documented in CM-6.
 - AlienVault USM for AWS is provided by the vendor as a secure hardened AMI image that is deployed using a cloudformation template.
 - NIST guidance, best practices, CIS benchmarks along with standard and hardened Operating System AMIs have been utilized.